miohtama/django-bitcoin-example/README.rst

 When you hit the *Send* on LocalBitcoins.com, the site submits the transaction to the bitcoin network.
 Bitcoin network consists of nodes which will confirm your transaction.
-After the certain transaction threshold is exceeded you can assume the transaction was safe and not double spent attempt.
+After the certain transaction confirmation threshold is exceeded you can assume the transaction was safe and not double spent attempt.
 Usually this confirmation threshold is six confirmations, but you can set it lower if you want to have faster customer experience.
-Usually it takes 5-30 minutes to process a transaction with six confirmations.
+It takes 5-30 minutes to process a transaction with six confirmations.

-Now, our own example application polls ``bitcoind`` which listens to bitcoin network. `bitcoind exposes a bunch of commands over JSON-RPC protocol <https://en.bitcoin.it/wiki/API_reference_%28JSON-RPC%29>`_.
+Now, in our own example application polls ``bitcoind`` which listens to bitcoin network. `bitcoind exposes a bunch of commands over JSON-RPC protocol <https://en.bitcoin.it/wiki/API_reference_%28JSON-RPC%29>`_.
 You can call these commands even from the UNIX command line.